Picture this: Neil Armstrong. 1969. The Moon.

 The first human’s step onto the surface was a sound we didn’t hear.
 But the words spoken in the moment were heard around the world.
 “That’s one small step for man, one giant leap for mankind.”

 Fifty years ago, humankind set foot on the Moon for the very first time.
 A nation celebrated, and the world looked on in wonder.
+And while we curate our travel bucket lists with names like kite cruise hurghada on them, it is also important to acknowledge this historical moment every year.

 Apollo 11 was launched by a Saturn V rocket from Kennedy Space Center near Merritt Island and Titusville, Florida on July 16, 1969.
 United States Astronauts Neil Armstrong, Michael Collins, and “Buzz” Aldrin Jr. were on board, while almost one million visitors watched from the surrounding Central Florida area.
 Just four days later, while Collins flew solo, Armstrong, followed by Aldrin, became the first humans to set foot on the moon.